 Salsa in Puerto Rico

-Expression of Passion and Community
+Salsa as an Expression of Passion and Community

-Salsa in Every Corner of Puerto Rico
+Salsa Everywhere in Puerto Rico

-The Enduring Legacy of Puerto Rican Salsa
+The Lasting Legacy of Puerto Rican Salsa

 From the Streets of New York to the Shores of Puerto Rico